kyma-project/control-plane/docs/internal/investigations/KCP-runtime-management.md

 The main idea is to have a component in Kyma Control Plane that will be a point of communication for Runtime Agents to manage the Runtimes.
 This component would be the image of Runtime Director.
 It would also allow for configuring Runtimes from one central place.

-For example, the configuration could be passed as an URL with credentials to some external service, such as logging service which is used by some of the registered Runtimes.
-In the case of managed Kyma Runtimes, after each Runtime fetches the new configuration, the Dapr bindings would be updated and populated to the Dapr sidecars.
+For example, the configuration could be passed as a URL with credentials to some external service, such as the logging service which is used by some of the registered Runtimes.
+In the case of managed Kyma Runtimes, after each Runtime fetched the new configuration, the Dapr bindings would be updated and populated to the Dapr sidecars.